 Is Jared Goff Tough Enough to Be the King of Hollywood?

-The Rams QB says he's sick of losing and tired of being called soft.
-Now, the recovering No. 1 pick is gonna do L.A. his way—even if he takes some licks in the process.In Los AngelesAugust 9, 2017
+The Rams QB is sick of losing and does not want you thinking he's soft.
+The recovering No. 1 pick is gonna do L.A. his way—even if he takes some licks in the process.In Los AngelesAugust 9, 2017

 Adversity makes quarterbacks, and no, this is not adversity.
 This is a life that's too good to be true.